GunClear/Specification/Transaction.md

 7. Sender validates Reciever's receivership proof
 8. Sender generates ownership transfer proof (wait...)
 9. Sender broadcasts transaction data over network
-10. Sender and Receiver wait for txn hash (leaf of state tree) to be update for token id
+10. Sender and Receiver wait for lock (leaf of state tree) to be updated for token id

 The transaction is considered "accepted" at this point in that it cannot be reverted assuming that the network operators do their jobs and properly synchronize the transaction